IPO Details · Nasdaq:SPCX

 The largest IPO ever filed.

 Space Exploration Technologies Corp. filed its public S-1 with the U.S. Securities and Exchange Commission on May 20, 2026, more than seven weeks after its confidential draft of April 1.
-The offering targets a valuation of approximately $1.75 trillion and proceeds of up to $75 billion — surpassing Saudi Aramco's 2019 $29.4 billion record by more than 2.5×.
-Trading begins June 12, 2026 on the Nasdaq Global Select Market with a parallel dual listing on Nasdaq Texas.
+On June 3, 2026 the company's first S-1/A set a fixed offer price of $135.00 per share on 555.6 million Class A shares — a $75 billion raise that values the company at approximately $1.77 trillion, surpassing Saudi Aramco's 2019 $29.4 billion record by more than 2.5×.
+Pricing was confirmed June 11 on a book oversubscribed roughly 4×, and trading begins June 12, 2026 on the Nasdaq Global Select Market with a parallel dual listing on Nasdaq Texas.

 Ticker